São Leopoldo: Minority language

 Riograndenser Hunsrückisch German is a regional language in South America like Pennsylvania Deitsch is in North America.
 They are also similar because of their origin in the Rhine region of southwest Germany.
 As a Brazilian variant of European Moselle Franconian, it is also spoken beyond the state of Rio Grande do Sul, where for almost two hundred years it has been historically centered and where most of its 2 to 3 millions speakers live (there are speakers in neighboring southern Brazilian states, as well as in Argentina, Paraguay and Uruguay).

-There are many other municipalities with this bilingual profile throughout the state and the German language is experiencing a strong revival: In 2012 the state chamber of deputies voted unanimously in favor of recognizing the Hunsrückisch Germanic dialect of Rio Grande do Sul an official historical Intangible cultural heritage to be preserved.
+There are many other municipalities with this bilingual profile throughout the state and the German language is experiencing a strong revival: in 2012 the state chamber of deputies voted unanimously in favor of recognizing the Hunsrückisch Germanic dialect of Rio Grande do Sul as an official historical intangible cultural heritage to be preserved.

 Education

 The area had a German school, Instituto Preteologico.
 The city is the headquarters of Unisinos University.